-You must complete the Personal Application Form and send it to the District Probate Registry or the Probate Office in Dublin (see ‘Further information and contacts’ below).
-You must include:
+You must complete the Personal Application Form (doc) and send it to the District Probate Registry or the Probate Office in Dublin (see ‘Further information and contacts’ below).

 - The original death certificate (or a Coroner’s Interim Certificate of death if you have not received a death certificate yet)

 - A photocopy of the will and codicils if there are any (do not send the original will)